camunda/camunda-docs-manual/content/reference/dmn11/feel/language-elements.md

 # Disjunction

 A FEEL simple unary test can be specified as conjunction of expressions.
-These expression have to either [comparisons] or [ranges].
-The test is `true` at least one of conjunct expressions is `true`.
+These expressions have to either have [comparisons] or [ranges].
+The test is `true` if at least one of conjunct expressions is `true`.

 Examples:

 - `3,5,7`: Test if the input is either 3, 5 or 7
-- `<2,>10`: Test if the input is either less then 2 or greater then 10
+- `<2,>10`: Test if the input is either less than 2 or greater than 10
 - `10,[20..30]`: Test if the input is either 10 or between 20 and 30
 - `"Spareribs","Steak","Stew"`: Test if the input is either the String Spareribs, Steak or Stew
 - `date and time("2015-11-30T12:00:00"),date and time("2015-12-01T12:00:00")]`:
   Test if the input is either the date November 30th, 2015 at 12:00:00 o'clock or December 1st, 2015 at 12:00:00 o'clock
 - `>customer.age,>21`: Test if the input is either greater than the `age` property of the variable `customer` or greater than 21

 # Negation

-A FEEL simple unary tests can be negated with the `not` function.
-This means if the containing expression returns `true` the test will return `false`.
+A FEEL simple unary test can be negated with the `not` function.
+This means if the containing expression returns `true`, the test will return `false`.
 Please *note* that only one negation as first operator is allowed but it can contain a [disjunction].